RockefellerArchiveCenter/docs-guide/add-content.md

 ## Add and Edit Content

-Prior to adding or editing content, all additions and changes must be approved as specified in the *Rockefeller Archive Center Documentation Site Content Approval Policy*.
+Prior to adding or editing content, all additions and changes must be approved as specified in the [Rockefeller Archive Center Documentation Site Content Approval Policy](https://docs.rockarch.org/docs-policy/).
 All public content must be approved by the Director of Archives and President.

 1. Create a new RAC GitHub repository for the documentation if one does not exist.
 Contact a RAC employee with administrative access to the RAC GitHub to enable this action.
-See [Create a Repo](using-github#create-a-repo).
+See [Create a Repo](/docs-guide/using-github#create-a-repo).
 2. Create a branch called `development` in the target repository.
 3. Commit new content or changes to the `development` branch.
 4. Review the changes on the RAC development server at docs.dev.rockarch.org, which will pull in new content from the `development` branch every few minutes.
 When a repository is first created, it has to be manually added to the development server.
 See the [Documentation Site Info Sheet](http://docs.rockarch.org/systems-info-sheets/documentation-site-info-sheet).